jzProg/reactnd-mobile-flashcards/README.md

 # Mobile Flashcards

 My implementation of the final assessment project Udacity's React Native course.
-The app bootstrapped with [expo/create-react-native-app](https://github.com/expo/create-react-native-app)
+The app bootstrapped with [expo/create-react-native-app](https://github.com/expo/create-react-native-app).

 ## Description

 An iOS mobile app that allows users to study collections of flashcards.
-The app will allow users to create decks of flashcards, add new cards to decks, and take quizzes.
+The app will allow users to create decks of flashcards, add new cards to decks and take quizzes.

 ## App Notifications